PhilipYip1988/vmware-workstation-installation-guide/windows-me-guest/readme.md

 <img src="https://github.com/user-attachments/assets/cb7a95f5-bcd3-4089-be2c-a8c6fa5d4540" width="600"/>

+This displays when USB 2.0 is selected for USB 1.1.
+Microsoft provided Windows ME with an advanced USB 1.1 stack but did not create an advanced USB 2.0 Stack.

+The Unofficial USB 2.0 (NUSB33 or NUSB36) stacks designed for Windows 98SE do not work on Windows ME.

 ## Installing Python

 Python will be used as an example of installing a program on Windows ME.
 The installer is available here: